 Many investment advisory firms don’t realize that some of the most valuable resources a compliance department can have don’t even cost a dime.
 Yes, the cost of employee labor and the need to occasionally refresh evolving technology solutions are certain to grab the attention of the finance department.
-But there are certain resources available to compliance at your firm that don’t require approval from accountants.
+But there are certain resources available to compliance departments and professionals at your firm that don’t require approval from accountants.

 On November 19, 2020, Peter Driscoll, Director of the SEC’s Office of Compliance Inspections and Examinations (OCIE), delivered a speech at the SEC’s annual compliance outreach conference in Washington, D.C.
 He used the occasion to emphasize the three most important resources Chief Compliance Officers (CCOs) need to be effective in their role – empowerment, seniority, and authority.

-A supportive tone at the top from senior management at a firm is essential to drive a culture of compliance throughout a company.
+A supportive tone at the top of senior management at a firm is essential to drive a culture of compliance throughout a company.
 Without a show of strong support for compliance by senior management, employees will not be as mindful of policies and procedures and compliance can become an afterthought.
 And that’s a prescription for failure.
-Senior management must champion the idea that compliance doesn’t exist to police the firm; it’s role is to help the firm and protect investors.
+Senior management must champion the idea that compliance doesn’t exist to police the firm; its role is to help the firm and protect investors.

 How to Instill Empowerment, Seniority, and Authority